xBorox1/D-Wave-Leap---CVRP/README.md

 You need to prepare 2 files :

-* Graph file in simple csv format, named vertex_weights.csv, containing 3 columns as edges: id of first vertes, id of second vertex and weight of edge.
+* Graph file in simple csv format, named vertex_weights.csv, containing 3 columns as edges: id of first vertex, id of second vertex and weight of edge.
 Graph is directed.
 * Scenario text file.
 Format is described in 'example_scenario'.

 ## Running